Welcome to Quartiere Coppedè in Rome.

 The particularity is its resemblance to Fontana delle Tartarughe in the Jewish Ghetto in Rome (Piazza Mattei), by Giacomo della Porta (St. Peters Basilica) and the sculpture Taddeo Landini.

-The iconic building of Coppedè is the Villini delle Fate.
-Does it not seem like something out of book?
+Villini delle Fate is the real iconic building of Coppedè and you will agree it does seem like something out of book?

 Today, Villas of the Fairies, is home to the South African Embassy.